stummjr/scrapy_price_monitor/README.md

 ## Including products to monitor

-There's a file `resources/urls.json` that lists the URLs from the products that we want to monitor.
-If you just want to include a new product to monitor from the retailers currently supported, just add a new key for that product and add the URL list as its value, such as:
+There's a `resources/urls.json` file that lists the URLs from the products that we want to monitor.
+If you just want to include a new product to monitor from the already supported retailers, just add a new key for that product and add the URL list as its value, such as:

     {